grivera64/Priority-Based-Data-Preservation-Simulation/README.md

 # Priority-Based-Data-Preservation-Simulation

 ---
-A simulation for testing data preservation of base station-less networks (BSNs) while trying to maximize profit.
+A simulation for testing data preservation of base station-less networks (BSNs) according to packet priority.

 ## Table of Contents